entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/caching-and-clustering.md

 > **NOTE**
 >
 > When building your deployment architecture, it is important to review your goals, hardware, networking and application-specific setup.
 You must also optimize App Engine deployment for your environment.
-The configurations and tests below do not address every type of application or deployment, but these examples can be used as building blocks to create a deployment architecture that works for your application.
+The configurations and tests below do not address every type of application or deployment, but they can be used as building blocks to create a deployment architecture that works for your application.

 ## Storage Requirements for Clustered Entando Apps